Is DIY Safety Training Right for Your Organization?

 You’ll need to rent equipment, hire experienced professionals, write scripts, and hire actors, potentially.
 Then, there’s editing, post-production, and time to budget for subject matter expert review, which typically requires research.
 Then, you’ll have rounds of edits and feedback gathering before release of a finished product.

-For example, production for Vivid’s Supervisor Safety Tip series costs about $2,500 per 5 minute episode.
+For example, production for HSI’s Supervisor Safety Tip series costs about $2,500 per 5 minute episode.